Leandr0SmS/Games-js/README.md

 ## Description

     Some simple game projects.
 This repo is intended to improve JS skills.
-It's under development, still has bugs
+It's under development... still has bugs...
+    Need to improve the logic to count points and change level.

 ## Acknowledgments